Developing Financial Independence Skills in SIL

 How Financial Control Transforms Daily Life

 When someone in SIL takes control of their finances, they gain real autonomy.
 They can say yes to social activities because they’ve budgeted for them, or decline unnecessary spending because they see their savings goal clearly.
 This connection between understanding money and feeling in control of your life is direct and measurable.
-The next section explores the practical financial skills that make this shift possible-the concrete steps that turn financial knowledge into everyday independence.

 Building Money Skills That Stick